cbaruselli/practical-programming-in-chemistry-exercises/Lecture10/README.md

-# Week 9
+# Lecture 10

-Welcome to week 9!
-This week is divide into 2 parts, the details of which are in the corresponding READMEs.
+Welcome to lecture 10!
+This week is divided into 2 parts, the details of which are in the corresponding READMEs.